nithkish/route-details-assign/README.md

 ##Assumptions

-1.default date populated is todays date for pick up date.
+1. default date populated is todays date for pick up date.

-2.default time selected to be 10:00 -12:00 for the pick up time.
+2. default time selected to be 10:00 -12:00 for the pick up time.

-3.for fixed and semi-flexible scheduling strategy the estimated arrival is undefined hence hardcoded not to display anything.
+3. for fixed and semi-flexible scheduling strategy the estimated arrival is undefined hence hardcoded not to display anything.

-4.Gate reference button and save button are unresponsive as the implementation is out of scope.
+4. Gate reference button and save button are unresponsive as the implementation is out of scope.

 ##Project Structure